Florida Buyer Broker

 Seller’s agents and builders are confident when Florida Buyer Broker guides the buyers’ side of the transaction smoothly and professionally as their buyer broker.

-What is Florida real estate Transaction Broker?
+What is a Florida real estate Transaction Broker?

 Florida real estate law FL Statutes 475.278 assumes ALL brokers are transaction brokers and the real estate licensees who work for them are transaction associates.